-NOTICE TO PERSON MAKING A DECLARATION FOR MENTAL HEALTH TREATMENT This is an important legal document.
+MAKING A DECLARATION FOR MENTAL HEALTH TREATMENT

+This is an important legal document.
 It creates a declaration for mental health treatment.
 Before signing this document, you should know these important facts:

-This document allows you to make decisions in advance about certain types of mental health treatment: psychoactive medication, short-term (not to exceed 17 days) admission to a treatment facility, convulsive treatment and outpatient services.
+This document allows you to make decisions in advance about certain types of menpsychoactive health tal treatment: medication, short-term (not to exceed 17 days) admission to a treatment facility, convulsive treatment and outpatient services.
 Outpatient services are mental health services provided by appointment by licensed professionals and programs.
 The instructions that you include in this declaration will be followed only if a court or two physicians believe that you are incapable of making treatment decisions.
 Otherwise, you will be considered capable to give or withhold consent for the treatments.
 Your instructions may be overridden if you are being held pursuant to civil commitment law.